Richard Charles Mills: Government and other roles

 He was instrumental in the negotiations that resulted in reformed Commonwealth taxes and simultaneously abolished state income taxes, replacing them with grants from the Commonwealth Grants Commission.
 In 1950 he was chairman of the committee on financing of universities which recommended a grants system, which resulted in expanded teaching and research capabilities and higher academic standards, an achievement of which Prime Minister Robert Menzies proudly pointed to as an achievement of his government.

 As director of the newly formed Commonwealth Office of Education, Mills was responsible also for schools in the ACT and the Northern Territory, the Australian involvement with UNESCO, and other forms of overseas educational aid.

 Mills served as a commissioner for the Victorian royal commission on high prices in 1919; on the economic commission on the Queensland basic wage in 1925; he was a member of the 1939 Royal Commission into the banking industry.
 Other members were Judge John M. Napier, Edwin V. Nixon, C.M.G., Joseph B. Chifley, Henry A. Pitt, C.M.G., and Joseph P. Abbott.
 Mills served as the Chairman of the Commonwealth Grants Commission from 1941 to 1945, succeeding Sir Frederic William Eggleston; and Chairman of the Commonwealth Committee on Uniform Taxation in 1942.
 Mills was appointed chairman of the Universities Commission and director of the new Commonwealth Office of Education in 1945 and was chairman of the Interim Council of the Australian National University between 1946 and 1951; when the first University Council was formed.
 Mills was appointed a member of its Governing Council in 1947.

+Mills was a member of the NSW Branch of the League of Nations Union, serving on academic committees to improve public opinion about the League.

 In 1924 he help to found the Economic Society of Australia and New Zealand.

 Mills was appointed an Officer of the Order of the British Empire in 1936.
 In 1957, the first R.C.
 Mills memorial lecture was held in his honour.
 In 1949, the University of Sydney named the first permanent building for the Faculty of Economics 'The R.C.
 Mills Building' in 1949.
 It remains to this day; and the Australian National University has named a boardroom in the Chancelry Building in Mills' honour.